Amitstm/Internship-test-master/README.md

 # Internship-test-master
-Firstly navigate to your directory, where this solution.py file is present Then run the "solution.py" file by using following command:
+Firstly navigate to directory, where this solution.py file is present Then run the "solution.py" file by using following command:

 		python solution.py